This Instant Pot Steamed Broccoli turns out perfectly every time! All you need is water and broccoli, and it’s ready in less than 15 minutes.

 Here are some of my top tips for the best Instant Pot steamed broccoli:

-- Try out different seasonings: Instead of salt and pepper, toss the broccoli with parmesan and lemon juice, garlic and lemon, or garlic powder and olive oil (check out more seasoning ideas here).
+- Try out different seasonings: Instead of salt and pepper, toss the broccoli with parmesan cheese and lemon juice, garlic and lemon, or garlic powder and olive oil (check out more seasoning ideas here).

 - Cook for 0 minutes: The key to not overcooking the broccoli is to cook on low pressure for 0 minutes.
 Yes, 0 minutes, that’s not a typo!
 The broccoli will cook as the Instant Pot comes to pressure.
 If you’re cooker doesn’t have an option for 0 minutes for some reason, you can try 1 minute on low pressure.